FAQ

 Is this safe to depend on?

-Pre-alpha through v0.1.
-Public API may change between minor versions until 1.0-see the CHANGELOG for a record of all breaking changes.
+Alpha.
+Public API may change between minor versions until 1.0 — see the CHANGELOG for a record of all breaking changes.
+The ReportV01 JSON schema (published at https://whatif.codes/schema/report/v0.2.json; v0.1 remains at https://whatif.codes/schema/report/v0.1.json for archived reports) is the most stable surface; consumers reading reports should validate against it.

 How do I report a security issue?